apache/eventmesh-site/docs/design-document/03-connect/10-file-connector.md

 # File

-## FileSinkConnector：Writes File file from EventMesh
+## FileSinkConnector: Writes File file from EventMesh

 1. Start your EventMesh Runtime.
 2. Enable sinkConnector and check `sink-config.yml`.
-3. Started FileConnectServer，It will subscribe to the topic defined in `pubSubConfig.subject` in the EventMesh Runtime，And write the data to the path located : `connectorConfig.topic`/Year/Month/Day ; the file named:【 `connectorConfig.topic` + Current time Hour (24 hours) + timestamp 】.
+3. Started FileConnectServer, It will subscribe to the topic defined in `pubSubConfig.subject` in the EventMesh Runtime, And write the data to the path located : `connectorConfig.topic`/Year/Month/Day ; the file named:【 `connectorConfig.topic` + Current time Hour (24 hours) + timestamp 】.
 4. Using the Topic specified in `pubSubConfig.subject`, send a message to EventMesh, which you will persist in the file.

 ```yaml